About Us

 Public health programs and services are intended to prevent the spread of disease, and to promote and protect health.
 All boards of health have a legislated duty to ensure that the public health programs and services required under Health Protection and Promotion Act (1990) are provided to the citizens of their communities.

-As a committed progressive public health agency, TBDHU is committed to improving health and reducing social inequities in health through evidence-informed practice.
+As a progressive public health agency, TBDHU is committed to improving health and reducing health inequities through evidence-informed practice.
+In response to the health needs of communities, we:

-• uphold regulations that apply to public health.
+- uphold regulations that apply to public health.

 Mandate